shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 </html>
 ```

 Now the `selectedItem` will be bound to an object instead of the string value.
+See the codepen demo [here](http://codepen.io/anon/pen/fiqaI)

 The syntax of the ng-options is bit weird.
 I took some time to really understand the syntax.
 Next section is dedicated for explaining various ways of using ng-options.